How Are Seedless Grapes Grown?

 The biological term for fruit that develops without fertilization is parthenocarpy; the slightly different (and more accurate) term for what happens in seedless grapes is stenospermocarpy.
 In stenospermocarpy the flower is pollinated and fertilized, but the embryo aborts very early and the seed coat never hardens, so what you end up biting into are just soft, vestigial seed remnants.
 Either way, because the vine can’t produce viable seeds, it can only be perpetuated through cuttings, short lengths cut from an existing seedless vine that carry the same genetic quirk.

-This cutting is then dipped into a rooting hormone and planted in soil.
+This cutting is then planted in moist soil (often after a spell of cool, damp storage to encourage rooting).
 Showered with moisture, the cutting proceeds to grow like any other grapevine, except that its grapes, like its parent’s, are seedless.
 The new vine is an exact duplicate or clone of the original vine!
 This compels us to ask which was the first or the original seedless grape to be cloned?

 Propagating grapevines by cuttings is itself ancient (the Romans and earlier Mediterranean cultures did it routinely), so once a seedless mutation showed up in a vineyard, farmers had a ready-made way to preserve it.
 The most famous seedless variety, Sultanina (also called Thompson Seedless), can be traced back at least 500 years to vineyards in present-day Iran and Turkey, and was popularized in California in the 1870s after William Thompson planted vines imported from the Mediterranean.
 Today’s commercial seedless varieties (Flame Seedless, Crimson Seedless, Autumn Royal, Cotton Candy, and so on) are typically newer cultivars bred from those originals.